isomerpages/mlaw-lab/_legal-services/2a-do-i-qualify-for-legal-aid.md

 Do I qualify for legal aid?
 ---

-Legal Aid is available to
+Legal Aid is available to:

 (a) Singapore citizens and permanent residents who are residing in Singapore;